tri613/swipe-it/README.md

 #Swipe-it

-An Event listener for swiping gestures with pure javascript only, no dependency needed.
+An event listener for swiping gestures with pure javascript only, no dependency needed.
 ~~**Touch devices only.**~~
 Also supports mouse now! -- 2016/09/23